-I visited Egypt last March 2019 and I now consider it one of my top 5.
+I visited Egypt last March 2019, and I now consider it one of my top 5.
 It is a cheap country to travel to, but not beginner-friendly due to the language barrier and the overwhelming cultural difference.
 In this blog post, I will divulge my Egypt itinerary and travel budget cost.
-I stayed here for 16 days and visited 4 cities – Cairo, Alexandria, Aswan, and Luxor.
-For Filipino travelers, please take note that we need a tourist visa before visiting, and we cannot avail of the visa-on-arrival scheme offered to other nationalities.
-In my case, I applied for it before leaving Manila, and I was given a single entry tourist visa for a 30 days entry which is valid for 6 months.
+I stayed here for 16 days and visited four cities – Cairo, Alexandria, Aswan, and Luxor.
+For Filipino travelers, please note that we need a tourist visa before visiting, and we cannot avail of the visa-on-arrival scheme offered to other nationalities.
+In my case, I applied for it before leaving Manila, and I was given a single entry tourist visa for a 30 days entry, which is valid for six months.

 Here is the exact breakdown of my Egypt itinerary.

-- The metro in Cairo is the first of its kind in the African continent and connects many parts of the city.
-Be sure to check your change before leaving the ticket office, as 2 officers tried to shorthand me (I called them out and they returned the rest).
+- Cairo’s metro is the first of its kind in the African continent and connects many parts of the city.
+Be sure to check your change before leaving the ticket office, as two officers tried cheating me (I called them out, and they returned the rest).

-- Buses and mini-vans ply numerous routes in the city, however, you need to be familiar with it because the signage is in Arabic and almost no one speaks English.
-My Egyptian friend taught me the buses to take so I navigated it easily.
+- Buses and mini-vans ply numerous routes in the city; however, you need to be familiar with it because the signage is in Arabic, and almost no one speaks English.
+My Egyptian friend taught me the buses to take, so I navigated them easily.

 - Uber is widely available and is also a good and safe way to travel around the city.

 - People in Cairo are the nicest in Egypt.
-Everyone was very friendly and helpful.
+Everyone was amicable and helpful.
 However, touts are very common in the Pyramids, so beware!

 - The food is cheap and comes in big serving.
 One place I can recommend is Kazaz, a fast food joint that serves delicious Egyptian food.
 They also offer a delivery service to hostels for a small fee.

 - I bought all my souvenirs at Khan El-Khalili.
 Be sure to haggle!